mattiaslinnap/django-partial-index/README.md

 With `unique=False`, partial indexes can be used to optimise lookups that return only a small subset of the rows.

-For example, you might have a job queue table which keeps an archive of millions of completed rows.
+For example, you might have a job queue table which keeps an archive of millions of completed jobs.
 Among these are a few pending jobs, which you want to find with a `.filter(is_complete=0)` query.

 ```python